-The Nest Wifi is a natural progression for the Google Wifi line of home mesh networking equipment.
+Nest Wifi is a natural progression for the Google Wifi line of home mesh networking equipment.
 With support for faster Wi-Fi connectivity and a faster CPU, the Nest Wifi should be capable of delivering great speeds with a solid connection between the mesh points.
+If you're looking to take advantage of a gigabit internet connection, Nest Wifi is worth the upgrade.
 Google Wifi is still a great solution for people that don't need that much speed on their network.
-If you don't need to download many large files or utilize cloud computing, such as working on a remote PC, that require a flawless high-speed connection, Google Wifi is the option for you.
+If you don't need to download many large files or utilize cloud computing, such as working on a remote PC, that requires a flawless high-speed connection, Google Wifi is the option for you.

-The Nest Wifi, as well as Google Wifi, utilize Wi-Fi 5, or 802.11ac, to deliver a fast wireless connection.
+Both Nest Wifi and Google Wifi utilize Wi-Fi 5, or 802.11ac, to deliver a fast wireless connection.
 Google Wifi falls behind when it comes to pure speed thanks to a lower top speed than Nest Wifi.
 In most cases, both systems should carry enough speed for typical internet usage but with people using more data all the time, planning ahead can be very beneficial.

 Keep in mind, these routers also have to use their Wi-Fi bandwidth to talk to each other so in the real world you'll never see the top speed of either connection.
 Mesh-style Wi-Fi systems aim for consistency and connection quality over pure speed.
 If you're a heavy network user with network storage or you access files from one computer on another, such as a media server, you'll find the extra bandwidth of the Nest Wifi provides a smoother overall experience.